 Applying to Stockbridge School of Agriculture

 Stockbridge School of Agriculture is an academic department in the College of Natural Sciences at UMass Amherst .
-Students interested in any of our majors (either associate or bachelor degree programs) should complete the Common Application.
+Students interested in any of our on-campus majors (either associate or bachelor degree programs) should complete the Common Application.
 Instructions are provided by the Undergraduate Admissions Office.

 The following criteria are used to evaluate applicants for admission to the Stockbridge School of Agriculture: